Health coverage outside Canada

 If claiming coverage under the AHCIP, it is your responsibility to provide payment to the health service provider.
 You could then submit a claim to Alberta Health for reimbursement for eligible out-of-country health expenses.
 Reimbursement is issued in Canadian funds only.

 Insured physician services received outside Canada are paid at the lesser of the amount claimed or the rate an Alberta physician is paid for that service.

 - The services and rates paid to Alberta physicians are listed in the Schedule of Medical Benefits

 The rate for in-patient hospital services is $100 (Canadian) per day, not including the day of discharge.
 The rate for outpatient services is $50 (Canadian) per day, with a limit of one visit per day.
-These hospital services rates are the maximum that is reimbursed for all services provided to a patient, such as room and board, nursing, laboratory and x-ray services, medical supplies and prescription drugs.
+These hospital-services rates are the maximum that is reimbursed for all services provided to a patient, such as room and board, nursing, laboratory and X-ray services, medical supplies, and prescription drugs.

-Insured hospital services must be provided by a general or auxiliary hospital.
+Insured hospital services must be provided in a general or auxiliary hospital.
+A hospital provides diagnostic services and facilities for medical and surgical treatment for urgent medical conditions and short-term treatment for a severe injury or episode of illness.
 Hospital services provided in a private health facility are not eligible for reimbursement.

 - food, lodging, transportation, or other costs related to obtaining health services outside Alberta;